 This atoning suffering with its two aspects is always in singular in the New Testament.
 It is a suffering suffered by the Lord Jesus alone, just as on the day of atonement all the work is done by the high priest, alone.
 This illustrates what happened on the cross in the three hours of darkness.
 Then He was all alone, even forsaken by God.

 Another aspect of His suffering is a suffering that He endures together with His people.
 This is the case in the suffering inflicted on His people from the side of men.
 This suffering in the New Testament is always in plural.
 That suffering is aptly rendered as follows: “In all their affliction He was afflicted” (Isa 63:9a).
 We see a picture of this in the furnace of blazing fire into which Daniel’s friends are thrown because of their faithfulness to God.
 He joins them in the midst of the fire (Dan 3:23-25).
 This is suffering for the sake of righteousness, suffering because of the fact that they are doing God’s will, bearing witness to Him in the world.

-There is another side to the suffering of His people, namely the suffering – plural in the New Testament – into which God takes them in order to purify them.
+There is another side to the suffering of His people, namely the suffering – plural in the New Testament – into which God brings them in order to purify them.
 This suffering was not necessary with the Lord, He was the Holy One and the blameless and unstained Lamb.
-His suffering in His earthly life and on the cross on the part of men was necessary just to show us that He was the Holy One, Who was qualified to be offered as a sacrifice of sins.
+His suffering in His earthly life and on the cross on the part of men was necessary just to show us that He was the Holy One, Who was qualified to be offered as a sin offering for atonement.

 Division of Psalms

 The book of Psalms can be divided into five books: